 Smart bloggers can earn anywhere from $100 up to $500 by reviewing products every month.
-The possibilities are endless however.
-There are some Youtube influencers making millions just dropping product names into their videos.
+The possibilities are endless, however.
+For example, there are some Youtube influencers making millions just dropping product names into their videos.
 The same goes for Instagram.

 Why will they choose your blog?

-If you have an influential blog along with a strong social media presence, you are quite the valuable asset to a company looking to sell a new product.
+If you have an influential blog along with a strong social media presence, you are quite a valuable asset to a company looking to sell a new product.

 Companies will look for popular blogs by looking at several metrics: